codelabspro/cooporg/README.md

 This is a way we can use twitter bootstrap and drop our twitter bootstrap javascript and css files and they are available on every page via layout.ejs

+### To generate user model and controller
+sails generate api user